voidfemme/QRcade/engine/docs/index.md

 3. Use collision detection to prevent dragging through solid objects

 ### Creating Interactive UI Elements
-Build engaging user interfaces using drag and drop:
+Build engaging user interfaces using drag and drop and text:
-1. Create draggable buttons and controls
+1. Create draggable buttons and controls with text labels
-2. Implement drag-to-scroll functionality
+2. Implement drag-to-scroll functionality with dynamic text updates
-3. Design drag-and-drop inventory systems
+3. Design drag-and-drop inventory systems with item descriptions
+4. Add visual feedback through color-changing text

 ### Optimizing Performance
 Keep your game running smoothly:
 1. Limit the number of draggable objects on screen
 2. Use appropriate collision shapes for drag detection
 3. Implement efficient entity management
+4. Update text content only when necessary

 ## Need Help?
 If you need assistance or want to explore advanced features: